Saskatchewan weather outlook: more rain on the way | Globalnews.ca

 Monday night

-Skies clear out Monday evening as conditions cool back into single digits overnight.
+Skies clear back out Monday evening as conditions cool back into single digits overnight.

 Tuesday